 Why is Anchorsaway targeted to high school juniors and seniors and college age students?

 The reason this curriculum is targeted for high school juniors and seniors and college students is because they are preparing to or already have stepped out of the safety and protection of their homes and youth groups into a very different, sometimes hostile, environment.
 When students know they will soon be “on their own” they tend to be more serious about learning this information.
 Anchorsaway was written on a college level, so it may be difficult for younger students to understand the concepts of the Christian worldview as explained in the curriculum.
 This class is designed to prepare students on how to respond to professors and others they’ll meet outside of high school.
 It points toward the pressure students will face to adhere to other worldviews presented to them on their campuses, workplace or in the mission field.

 We have created two 15-week curricula for junior high students (8-9th grades).
 One is titled Heroes and Villains of the Bible and the other is The Attributes of God, both of which can be purchased in the online Anchorsaway store.

 How do I become certified to teach Anchorsaway?

 You can be trained to teach the Anchorsaway curriculum a couple different ways.
 You can attend an Anchorsaway Worldview Bootcamp in person, with an additional hour and a half instruction on teaching a class after lunch on the second day of the bootcamp.
-Check out our events page for more information about our next bootcamp.
 After attending this training on site, you will continue your training at your own pace through our online training videos and accompanying syllabus.
 If you are unable to attend an in person initial training session, you can be trained to teach Anchorsaway through our online training.
 Click here for more information about our Online Teacher Training.